oasci/pitt-biosc1630-2023f/book/classes/lessons/lesson-06.md

 > More scientific evidence must be presented to support the premises of this theory.

-> One of the limitations with this theory is that it does not explain why ...
+> One of the limitations of this theory is that it does not explain why ...

 > A significant strength of this model is that it takes into account ...